OpenArabicPE/authority-files/README.md

 ## bibliography of periodicals

-1. create original bibliography either manually or through gathering all `<biblStruct>` for periodicals from all OpenArabicPE editions.
+1. **DONE** created original bibliography through gathering all `<biblStruct>` for periodicals from all OpenArabicPE editions, merging information from Project Jarāʾid, and library catalogues (ZDB, HathiTrust, AUB).
 2. enrich bibliography
     - the most urgently needed information are all potential contributors to be then tested with stylometry
     - automatically with information found in full text editions of Zirikli and Sarkīs